fotonauts/logstash_light/README.md

 ![This is kibana !](kibana.jpg)

 Kibana is a very nice frontend for ElasticSearch, developped with [Logstash](http://logstash.net/docs/1.2.2/) data in mind.
-Basically, you generated logs with your applications (via syslog, log files, whatever) and Logstash will read all these sources and pipe them into ElasticSearch.
+Basically, you generate logs with your applications (via syslog, log files, whatever) and Logstash will read all these sources and pipe them into ElasticSearch.
 Please go and read [Logstash](http://logstash.net/docs/1.2.2/) documentation if you want to know more about that.
 This is an impressive piece of software.

 [Kibana](http://www.elasticsearch.org/overview/kibana/) has the same awesomeness inside.
 It plugs on any ElasticSearch server, can dig its indices almost automatically and is very fun to use.
 Also, it doesn't need an application server to run and does all the magic inside your browser!